rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

     Currently, if the LHS of the assignment involves a `Deref`, no `Retag` is inserted.
     That's just a limitation of the current implementation: after executing this assignment, evaluating the place (the LHS) again could yield a different location in memory, which means we would retag the wrong thing.
-    Proper retagging here requires either a copy through a temporary, or making retagging integral part of the semantics if assignment.
+    Proper retagging here requires either a copy through a temporary, or making retagging integral part of the semantics of assignment.

 * A `Raw` retag happens after every assignment where the RHS is a cast from a reference to a raw pointer.